neapsix/neapsix.github.io/content/posts/2021/20210405_Best_Backup_Client_I.md

 ### It's a Series of Tubes

 My biggest challenge to backing up data over the internet is uploading a lot of data with only a little upload bandwidth.
 My cable internet connection from Charter is rated for 300 Mbit/s down and 30 Mbit/s up (In practice, I usually see a little less).
 The only other option available to me is an even slower DSL connection.
-On the bright side, I'm fortunate not to have a data cap!
+On the bright side, I'm fortunate not to have a data cap.

 Backing up a terabyte of data on this connection would take about three days using 100% of my upload bandwidth the whole time.
-Of course, the solution to this problem is to run the backup once, then use incremental backups that don't require a regular full backup.
-However, because the connection is [not a big truck](https://youtu.be/f99PcP0aFNE), the incremental backups also need to be efficient to avoid interfering with other traffic on the network.
+With incremental backups, I don't need to run a full backup often, but because the connection is [not a big truck](https://youtu.be/f99PcP0aFNE), the incremental backups also need to be efficient to avoid interfering with other traffic on the network.

-The other challenge for me personally is puzzling out what backup client meets my needs while being stable, trusted, and reasonably convenient to administer.
-There are a lot of options for backing up a headless server to a cloud storage provider, and all of them have advantages and tradeoffs.
+The other hurdle for me personally is puzzling out what backup client meets my needs while being stable, trusted, and reasonably convenient to administer.
+There are a lot of options for backing up a headless server to cloud storage, and they all have advantages and tradeoffs.

 ### Requirements and Considerations